youtube/api-samples/go/README.md

-Minimum Go version: go 1.1+
+Recommended Go version: latest version

 To run these code samples, you will need to install the dependent libraries via the "go get" command.
 See the client library's getting started guide for more detail: